Back to blog

 Florida: Prorations in Florida typically use a 365-day year for daily rate calculations.
 The contract (usually the FAR/BAR standard form) specifies the proration method.

 California: HOA prorations are handled in escrow.
-California's standard residential purchase agreement addresses HOA fees in the closing cost section, but the specific proration method may be negotiated.
+California's standard residential purchase agreement addresses HOA fees in the closing cost section, but the specific proration method can be negotiated.

-Texas: The TREC contract allows the parties to negotiate HOA proration.
-Texas transactions also deal with "working capital" or "capital contribution" fees that are separate from regular assessments and typically paid in full by the buyer.
+Texas is worth calling out separately because of the "working capital" or "capital contribution" fees.
+The TREC contract allows the parties to negotiate HOA proration, but those capital contribution fees are separate from regular assessments and typically paid in full by the buyer.
+That one catches people off guard.

 Tips for Getting It Right

 Order the estoppel early.
-You need accurate assessment data to prepare the closing disclosure, and last-minute estoppel orders create proration headaches.
+You need accurate assessment data to prepare the closing disclosure, and last-minute estoppel orders create proration headaches that nobody wants to deal with three days before closing.

 Double-check the closing disclosure.
 Look at the HOA line items carefully.
-You should see the prorated assessment credit/debit, any transfer fees, and any special assessment payoffs as separate items.
+You should see the prorated assessment credit or debit, any transfer fees, and any special assessment payoffs as separate items.

 For Buyers: What to Expect